compuphase/makedepend/readme.md

 <dt> <code>-i</code> </dt>
 <dd>
   Ignore include files that cannot be located.
-That is, do NOT warn about any include files that cannot be found.
-Note that include files that are not found, are never added as a dependency to the target.
+That is, do <b>not</b> warn about any include files that cannot be found.
+Note that include files that are not found, are <i>never</i> added as a dependency to the target.
 This option silences the warning about missing files.
 </dd>